TeamSparkAI/toolvault/projects/docker/README.md

-# Tool Vault Docker
+# ToolVault Docker

-The Dockerfile in this project is for running npx or uvx MCP servers in a generic container
+The Dockerfiles in this project are for running npx or uvx MCP servers in generic containers

 To build it: